Export a database

 To maintain the system that performs database export from Lifecycle Services, a limit on the maximum bacpac size is being imposed.
 This limit is set at 50 GB for each bacpac exported.
 The reasons for this limit include:

 - A centralized system is performing the exports for multiple customers in the same geographic region, and this system has constraints on disk space.

 If you need to reduce the size of the database, follow the cleanup routines.

-If the above cleanup routines did not help to bring the bacpac file to under 50 GB in size, try running the following SQL script against your sandbox database to identify the top 15 tables by size in megabytes.
-Any tables for data entity staging (they will have "staging" at the end of the table name) can be truncated.
+If the above cleanup routines don't bring the bacpac file to under 50-GB in size, try running the following SQL script against your sandbox database to identify the top 15 tables by size in megabytes.
+Any tables for data entity staging (they have "staging" at the end of the table name) can be truncated.
 Any tables that store binary or blob data (JSON/XML/binary) should either be truncated or the contents of that field should be deleted to free up space.
-Binary data cannot be compressed, so storing large volumes of data in the database itself will cause you to quickly reach the 50 GB limit.
+Binary data can't be compressed, so storing large volumes of data in the database itself causes you to quickly reach the 50-GB limit.

 Export operation failure

 Most often, export operations fail because the process in Lifecycle Services times out while it's waiting for a response from Microsoft Azure SQL Database.
 If the operation times out, it will roll back automatically and your sandbox environment is restored to the state it was before the export began.